jvandemo/ZendService_Oauth2/README.md

 - Provide more unit tests
 - Provide composer package
 - Provide sample to use as service in Zend Framework 2
-- Store and cache access token in client

 ### Live demo